SoftwareAG/c8y-docs/src/documents/guides/devices/mbed-ublox-C027.html.md

 ## Common problems

-* **The device does not connect to a network**: Review `apndb.cpp` and add an entry with the mobile country code, mobile network code and your APN.
+* **The device does not connect to a network**: Review the source code file `apndb.cpp` and add an entry with the mobile country code, mobile network code and your APN.

 * **The device does not appear as *connected* in the device registration process**: Review application output using a serial console.
+See http://mbed.org/handbook/SerialPC for details.

-* **he device does not appear in the devices section on the web interface**: Review application output using a serial console.
+* **The device does not appear in the devices section on the web interface**: Review application output using a serial console.
+See http://mbed.org/handbook/SerialPC for details.